 Through her company Bamboo Rock Josine develops and executes projects across the digital divide, strategy and implementation, people and technology, private and public, business and social, the familiar and the unfamiliar.

-Josine is excited about the potential of digital solutions and digital skills development in the education sector and loves being involved with projects for student and teacher development.
-Through these projects she learned about the great value that student teachers with ICT in education specialisation could add to the basic education sector and the difficulty they have to find employment that makes optimal use of their digital skills.
+Josine is excited about the potential of digital solutions and digital skills development in the education sector and loves being involved with projects for teacher development.
+Through these projects she learned about the great value that young teachers with ICT in education specialisation could add to the basic education sector and the difficulty they have to find employment that makes optimal use of their digital skills.